Calverin/Radio-Rideshare/RRLFormating.md

-Radio Rideshare level formatting.
+Radio Rideshare level formatting\n\n

-Headers:
+Headers:\n
-#TITLE: the title of the song
+#TITLE: the title of the song\n
-#ARTIST: the artist of the song
+#ARTIST: the artist of the song\n
-#MAPPER: the mapper of the song charting
+#MAPPER: the mapper of the song charting\n
-#NPS: the notes per second of the level
+#NPS: the notes per second of the level\n
-#LANES: the number of lanes for the mapping
+#LANES: the number of lanes for the mapping\n\n

-The #TITLE, #NPS, and #LANES headers are required for every level.
-The #ARTIST and #MAPPER headers are not required, but are preferred.
+The #TITLE, #NPS, and #LANES headers are required for every level.\n The #ARTIST and #MAPPER headers are not required, but are preferred.\n\n

-The path for levels uses letters to represent obstacles and beats, with the following being already mapped:
+The path for levels uses letters to represent obstacles and beats, with the following being already mapped:\n\n

-0 -> nothing
+0 -> nothing\n
-1 -> car obstacle
+1 -> car obstacle\n
-2 -> standard beat
+2 -> standard beat\n
-3 -> drfit left
+3 -> drfit left\n
-4 -> drift right
+4 -> drift right\n
-5 -> end a drift segment
+5 -> end a drift segment\n